johnny5550822/kchbox/README.md

 If you have any questions, feel free to email me: johnny5550822@g.ucla.edu.

 FYI: I am a big fan of deep learning.
-I am doing research on application of deep learning in medical images.
+I am doing research on application of deep learning in medical images :).